blackflux/object-scan/README.md

 Various information is pre-computed and stored for every node.
 Finally the search function is returned.

-2. When the search function is called, the input is traversed simultaneously with the relevant nodes of the search tree.
+2. When the search function is invoked, the input is traversed simultaneously with the relevant nodes of the search tree.
 Processing multiple search tree branches in parallel allows for a single traversal of the input.